 Continuing Education Activity

-- Explain the importance of improving care coordination among interprofessional team members to improve outcomes for patients affected by cardiac abscess.
+- Explain the importance of improving care coordination among interprofessional team members to improve outcomes for patients affected by cardiac abscesses.

 Perivalvular abscesses are also more common with prosthetic valves.
 In this case, the annulus instead of the leaflet is usually the primary site of infection.
 The degree of conduction disruption, therefore, depends on the extent of the involvement of the conduction system and is more commonly seen in perivalvular aortic abscesses.
 Additionally, the severe extension of perivalvular infection can also result in extrinsic coronary compression, or disruption, leading to an acute coronary syndrome.
 Thus far, only aortic valve involvement and current IV drug use have been prospectively identified as independent risk factors for a perivalvular abscess.
 Any patient with a cardiac abscess, regardless of all other factors, has an increased risk of embolization, morbidity, and mortality.